0dm/slackoff/README.md

 # slackoff - Get some sleep

-Automatically join Google Meets for PDSB & HDSB.
+Join Google Meets & Microsoft Teams
+Designed for Peel & Halton District School boards

 TODO:
 - [x] .ini config (or we can go with JSON?)